How to Build a Fastio API Folder Structure

 - 05_Client_Feedback: The designated area for annotations, review documents, and requested revisions.

 Mapping this template to a script gives you a repeatable blueprint.
-The Fastio directory tree API takes this blueprint and creates all five folders in order.
+Each folder is created with POST /current/workspace/{workspace_id}/storage/{parent_id}/createfolder/, using root as {parent_id} for this first level.
 This predictable setup helps AI agents and human collaborators navigate the workspace easily, so everyone knows exactly where to find specific files.

 import requests